 lakepukaki

-Arriving at White Horse Hill, we were met with hundreds of other camper-vanning travellers, tourists and families.
+Arriving at White Horse Hill, we were not alone.
+Hundreds of other campervanning travellers, tourists and families are also here.
 This is not just a campsite, but also the parking lot to begin one of New Zealand’s most famous hikes.

 ready-to-hike